h11water/connect4/ReadMe.txt

 -this is a game of connect 4
--put connect4.py and stack.py in the same folder to play the game -run the connect4.py in spyder
+-put connect4.py and stack.py in the same folder to play the game -run the connect4.py in spyder ide
 -code is written in python 3